codekansas/ml-pretrained/README.md

 ### Goal

 The goal of this repository is to make it as easy as possible to try out a pre-trained model, and eventually incorporate it into a new project.
 To that end, each implementation is a self-contained file, so that you can just copy-paste it wholesale into whatever project your using or use it directly without adding a bunch of dependencies.
 Additionally, the implementations use high-quality, modern Python syntax to be as easy to follow as possible.

+### License

+Note that while this particular code is MIT licensed, but that does not mean that all of the model weights are.
+You should comply with the upstream licenses for models that you use.